s-xiang/git-meta/README.md

 is worth solving and why there are no existing solutions.

-The next section presents our architecture for implementing a mono-repo using git submodules.
+The next section presents our architecture for implementing a mono-repo using Git submodules.
 We describe the overall repository structure, solutions to collaboration problems, name-partitioning strategies, and server-side validations.

-Finally, we discuss the two types of tools provided by this project to support the proposed architecture: programs intended to be run as server-side commit hooks to maintain git-meta invariants and repository integrity; and a program intended to be used as a git plugin on the client that simplifies interactions with submodules (e.g., by providing a submodule-aware `merge` operation), and implements other mono-repo-aware functionality.
+Finally, we discuss the two types of tools provided by this project to support the proposed architecture: programs intended to be run as server-side commit hooks to maintain git-meta invariants and repository integrity; and a program intended to be used as a Git plugin on the client that simplifies interactions with submodules (e.g., by providing a submodule-aware `merge` operation), and implements other mono-repo-aware functionality.